The Signpost

 Figure 1: A graph from the researchers research report.

 This unrequited love is made even clearer by the fact that the book doesn't even mention the newspaper.
 It takes real dedication to promote a single book this often, and it's reassuring to see that some things never change.
-Forfeiting aside neutral coverage in favour of incessant mentioning of this book is, to me, the beginning of the end of Wikipedia as we know it.
+Forfeiting neutral coverage in favour of incessant mentioning of this book is, to me, the beginning of the end of Wikipedia as we know it.
 If Wikipedia can no longer enforce a neutral point of view on its pages, it empowers editors to use the newspaper and its talk page subscriptions to launch outrageous promotional campaigns.
 It's a mockery of the need for neutrality to host this on Wikipedia.
-Imagine editing for Wikipedia, strictly adhering to policies and guidelines, and then seeing how the media elite of this website blatantly disregard all these policies.
+Imagine editing for Wikipedia, strictly adhering to policies and guidelines, and then seeing how the media elite of this website blatantly ignore all of these policies.

 S